ishitadatta/Studee/README.md

  8. Credits earned from enrolling for a course
  9. Credit distribution split-up representation using Chart.js
  10. Credit redeem options
- 11. Display student with highest credits as 'Star student' in dashboard
+ 11. Display student with highest credits as 'Top Credit student' in dashboard
  12. Credits deducted if posts/comments/replies are deleted
  13. Credits deducted if assignment submission is deleted
  14. Credits deducted on leaving a club